nguyens7/website/content/home/experience.md

   date_end = "2016-07-01"
   description = """

-  * Coursework in clincal trial study & design and quantitative analysis
+  * Coursework in Bioinformatics, Clinical Trial Study & Design, Quantitative Analysis
-  * Presented at the Centre for Trophoblast Research and International Conference
+  * Presented at the Centre for Trophoblast Research and International Research Conference
   """

 [[experience]]